My Life Got Better When I Accepted My Depression Wouldn’t

 ”

-Anna looked really healthy, like the kind of person who bicycled and ate very well.
+Anna looked really healthy, like the kind of person who bicycled and followed the Canada Food Guide.
 It was Anna who finally diagnosed me with chronic depression, breaking the news to me gently, likely worried it would upset me.
 The thing is, it didn’t.

 Advertisement